Game Development Data Layout Strategy: Making Updates 3 Times Faster by Switching from Node-Based to SoA

 draw_circle(positions[i], radius, colors[i])

-While node-based engines call the drawing function of each of N nodes, SoA draws N shapes together in a loop within a single drawing function.
+In node-based systems, the engine calls the drawing function of each of N nodes, but with SoA, N shapes are drawn together in a loop within a single drawing function.

 Measuring with Godot Engine 4.6

-Based on these concepts, I tested the actual difference in Godot Engine 4.6.
+Based on these concepts, I tested how much difference this makes in Godot Engine 4.6.

 Benchmark Design

-I created a minimal scene where N circles move in random directions and reflect off screen edges.
+I created a minimal scene where N circles move in random directions and bounce off screen edges.

 • Node-based

 Each circle is generated as a child node of Node2D, with each node having its own _process() and _draw().
-Since Godot's _draw() is only called when redrawing is requested with queue_redraw(), this test calls queue_redraw() every frame
+In Godot, _draw() is only called when queue_redraw() requests a redraw, so in this test, queue_redraw() is called every frame

 • SoA

-After a 60-frame warm-up, I recorded the arithmetic mean over 180 frames.
-The total frame time (frame_ms), update processing time (update_ms), and drawing processing time (draw_ms) were measured separately.
+After a 60-frame warm-up, the arithmetic mean over 180 frames was recorded.
+Total frame time (frame_ms), update processing time (update_ms), and drawing processing time (draw_ms) were measured separately.
 The test environment was Windows, Godot 4.6.1 (GL Compatibility renderer), with VSync OFF.

 soa-test-node-based-5000